APLConfiguration

 func description() -> String

-Returns the textual representation of all properties that have non default values.
-Property names are shortened to camel case and appended with the non default value, except for NSString properties which omit the property name.
-Example: userInteractionTimeout=60.0 would be returned as “UIT=60.0”.
+Returns the textual representation of all local properties that have non default values, and all remote properties that are locally overridden that have non default values.
+Property names are shortened to camel case and appended with the non default value, except for NSString* properties which omit the property name.
+Example: userInteractionTimeout=60.0 would be returned as UIT=60.0.
+See also APLConfigurationLabel class.

 Declaration